 Coillte, Dublin Road, Newtownmountkennedy, Co.
 Wicklow | Tel: 01- 201 1111 | Email: firstname.lastname@example.org

-The site is also a proposed Natural Heritage Area – Crosswood Bog (Site Code 2337).
+The site is also a proposed Natural Heritage Area – Cloonshanville Bog (Site Code 614).

 Importance of the site for the conservation of the species/habitat types targeted at regional, national and EU level (give quantifiable information wherever possible):

-Crosswood bog is a good example of a raised bog habitat which supports significant areas of the Annex 1 habitats Active raised bog, Degraded raised bog (capable of regeneration) and Vegetation of depressions (Rhynchosporion).
-The habitat assessment presented in the Natura 2000 form for this site gives a global rating of B (good value) for the active raised bog habitat present.
+Cloonshanville bog is an excellent example of a raised bog habitat which supports significant areas of the Annex 1 habitats active raised bog, bog woodland, degraded raised bog (capable of regeneration) and vegetation of depressions (Rhynchosporion).
+It should be noted that active raised bog and bog woodland are listed as priority habitats for conservation.
 Raised bog habitats are now very rare in Europe and it has recently been estimated that the Republic of Ireland contains 50% of the relatively intact oceanic raised bog systems in Europe (O’ Connell, 1998).